-With the Olympic Games in Athens coming up, mass retailers of home electronic appliances are stepping up their sales pitches for large-screen digital TVs.
+With the Olympic Games in Athens coming up, mass retailers of home electronic appliances are stepping up their sales pitch for large-screen digital TVs.
 “Customers often ask me about 'duplication control,' but I have difficulty in helping them understand it,” said store manager Yuki Kanno.

 The anti-copying controls have been adopted to protect broadcast copyrights, an NHK official said, adding, “easy violation of copyright would make movie and music copyright holders reluctant to provide their works and prompt actors and singers to refuse to appear on TV.”

-The posts and telecommunications ministry plans to terminate analog terrestrial and satellite broadcasting and have companies switch to digital broadcasting completely by 2011.
+The post and telecommunications ministries plan to terminate analog terrestrial and satellite broadcasting and have companies switch to digital broadcasting completely by 2011.

 Back to the top